AI-Generated Measurements for Identification and Inference with Missing Data: A Weak Shadow Variable Approach

 \ARTICLEAUTHORS{ \AUTHOR{Hongyu Chen\textsuperscript{1} \quad\quad David Simchi-Levi\textsuperscript{1} \quad\quad Ruoxuan Xiong\textsuperscript{2}} \AFF{\textsuperscript{1}Massachusetts Institute of Technology, Cambridge, MA 02139\texorpdfstring{\\}{} \textsuperscript{2}Emory University, Atlanta, GA 30322\texorpdfstring{\\}{} \EMAIL{\texttt{chenhy@mit.edu, dslevi@mit.edu, ruoxuan.xiong@emory.edu}}} }

-\ABSTRACT{ Estimating population quantities such as mean outcomes from user feedback is fundamental to platform evaluation and social science, yet feedback is often missing not at random (MNAR): users with stronger opinions are more likely to respond, so standard estimators are biased and the estimand is not identified without additional assumptions.
-Existing approaches typically rely on strong parametric assumptions or bespoke auxiliary variables that may be unavailable in practice.
-In this paper, we develop a partial identification framework in which sharp bounds on the estimand are obtained by solving a pair of linear programs whose constraints encode the observed data structure.
-This formulation naturally incorporates outcome predictions from pretrained models, including large language models (LLMs), as additional linear constraints that tighten the feasible set.
-We call these predictions \emph{weak shadow variables}: they satisfy a conditional independence assumption with respect to missingness but need not meet the completeness conditions required by classical shadow-variable methods.
-When predictions are sufficiently informative, the bounds collapse to a point, recovering standard identification as a special case.
-In finite samples, to provide valid coverage of the identified set, we propose a set-expansion estimator that achieves slower-than-$\sqrt{n}$ convergence rate in the set-identified regime and the standard $\sqrt{n}$ rate under point identification.
-In simulations and semi-synthetic experiments on customer-service dialogues, we find that LLM predictions are often ill-conditioned for classical shadow-variable methods yet remain highly effective in our framework.
-They shrink identification intervals by 75--83\% while maintaining valid coverage under realistic MNAR mechanisms. }
+\ABSTRACT{ Estimating population quantities such as mean outcomes from user feedback is fundamental to platform evaluation and social science, yet feedback is often missing not at random (MNAR): users with stronger opinions are more likely to respond, so standard estimators using only observed outcomes are biased and the estimand is not identified without additional assumptions.
+In this paper, we develop a partial identification framework for estimating the population mean in the existence of a special class of auxiliary variable -- Weak Shadow Variables.
+We define weak shadow variables to be imperfect proxies of the missing outcomes that is independent of the missingness once conditioned on the outcome and covariates.
+Specifically, they need not to satisfy a completeness condition required by classical shadow-variable methods.
+This framework naturally incorporates outcome predictions from pretrained models, including large language models (LLMs), as additional linear constraints that tighten the feasible set.
+In finite samples, estimation and inference can be problematic because a direct plug-in estimator can be infeasible.
+Thus, we propose a local penalized estimator that is feasible in finite sample and achieves $\sqrt{n}$ convergence rate.
+We also propose a subsample bootstrap inference to construct confidence intervals for the identification region.
+In simulations and semi-synthetic experiments on real customer-service dialogues, we find that our proposed method has superior performance compared to other classic MNAR methods even with simple binary weak shadow variables. }

 \KEYWORDS{partial identification; missing not at random; shadow variables; large language models; linear programming}